dgroomes/javascript-playground/README.md

   code from a file is the most approachable way for a new developer.
 Makes the project approachable.
 The second reason is that I think a single document is easier to grok than a program with multiple sources (I didn't articulate this very well, but I mean it).
-* Incorporate the `draw-*.js` JS scripts into the `src/playground.js` runner script or detail the exact instructions to runs these JS scripts.
+* DONE Incorporate the `draw-*.js` JS scripts into the `src/playground.js` runner script or detail the exact instructions to runs these JS scripts.
+* Add a well-described async/await example that creates a Promise (and probably use the `setTimeout` function)

 Finished items: